 Skin purging is one of the more annoying parts of the skin world.
-You treat your skin to a fancy new product expecting to be rewarded with outrageously glowing skin but instead?
+You treat your skin to a fancy new product expecting to be rewarded with outrageously glowy skin but instead?
 You’re greeted by a (temporary) group of breakouts.
 Great.

 As frustrating as it is, when you start playing with active ingredients, skin purging can happen.
-It’s normal and no cause for alarm.
-But it can be difficult to tell the difference between a purge and a breakout, so we’ve called on Dermal Therapist Yadira Cauchi to help us figure out the difference once and for all.
+It’s normal, and no cause for alarm.
+But it can be difficult to tell the difference between a purge and a breakout, so we’ve called on Dermal Therapist, Yadira Cauchi, to help us figure out the difference once and for all.

 What is skin purging?